noelpdot/Election_Analysis/README.md

 1. There were 369,711 votes cast for the election.
 2. The contending Candidates were:

-    A: Charles Casper Stockham
+    - Charles Casper Stockham

-    B: Diana DeGette
+    - Diana DeGette

-    C: Raymon Anthony Doane
+    - Raymon Anthony Doane

 3. The Candiate results were:

-    A: Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
+    - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.

-    B: Diana DeGette received 73.8% of the vote and 272,892 number of votes.
+    - Diana DeGette received 73.8% of the vote and 272,892 number of votes.

-    C: Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
+    - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

 4. The Winner of the congressional election was:

-    - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.
+    - ***Diana DeGette**, who received **73.8%** of the vote and **272,892** number of votes.*

 ## Challenege Overview